GlobedGD/argon-server/docs/server-api.md

 Requests to these endpoints don't *have* to have a specific user-agent, although it would be appreciated if you used something unique and something that would make it possible for us to know what mod your requests are for.
 For example `globed-server/1.0.0` is good, while `python-requests/2.32.0` is not.
 This way we could know who to contact in case there are issues.

+All endpoints here respond with status code 200 and a JSON object, unless critical errors happened or you are rate limited.
+You should **always** check the status code of the request - if it's not 200 then the data is not a JSON object and could be an error message.

 # GET /v1/status

 Checks whether the server is up and running.